-The offer should include an offer price, deadline for the seller to respond (usually within 24 to 48 hours) and any contingencies you want to request.
-At minimum, the offer should include appraisal and home inspection contingencies, which mean that if the home appraises lower than the price you offered or an inspection turns up significant issues, you can walk away from the deal without losing your deposit.
-If a bidding war seems likely, the offer should also include an escalation clause with a limit of how high a price you’re willing to pay.
+The offer should include an offer price, a deadline for the seller to respond (usually within 24 to 48 hours) and any contingencies you want to request.
+At a minimum, the offer should include appraisal and home inspection contingencies.
+That means that if the home appraises lower than the price you offered or an inspection turns up significant issues, you can walk away from the deal without losing your deposit.
+If a bidding war seems likely, the offer should also include an escalation clause with your top offer limit.

 If you need help with closing costs, you could also look to your state’s housing finance agency or local housing organizations for down payment and closing cost assistance programs.
 If you meet program requirements, you could get a few thousand dollars to help cover expenses.
 You can explore first-time homebuyer programs by state on Bankrate.